Graduate Certificate in Energy Efficient and Sustainable Building

 Next intakeNot applicable

 You’ll receive a firm foundation to develop the skills and knowledge required to progress or diversify your professional practice or to undertake further study.
-For example, this is a pathway into the Master of Energy Efficient and Sustainable Building program.
+For example, this is a pathway into the Master of Energy Efficient and Sustainable Building course.
 You’ll also be able to work within the sustainable building design sector across diverse industry types and our graduates are highly sought after in the industry.

 Through replicating industry and professional practice settings, we equip you to work in multidisciplinary teams.
 These teams are involved in the development of sustainable design strategies and solutions for new and retrofitted buildings.